 Information about Measure Finance Committees in the 2013 General Election:

 What is a Measure Finance Committee?

-A Measure Finance Committee (Measure Finance Comittee) is a political committee, person or group that supports or opposes a candidate or ballot measure within the City of Albuquerque.
+A Measure Finance Committee is a political committee, person or group that supports or opposes a candidate or ballot measure within the City of Albuquerque.

-Measure Finance Comittees must register with the City Clerk, regardless of the group's registration as a PAC with another governmental entity.
-Measure Finance Comittees must also file financial statements at the same times that candidates report.
+Measure Finance Committees must register with the City Clerk, regardless of the group's registration as a PAC with another governmental entity.
+Measure Finance Committees must also file financial statements at the same times that candidates report.

 When to Register

-Measure Finance Comittees need to register with the City Clerk within 5 days once they have raised or spent in excess of $250 towards their purpose.
+Measure Finance Committees need to register with the City Clerk within 5 days once they have raised or spent in excess of $250 towards their purpose.

 Contributions & Expenditures

-Measure Finance Comittees are not bound by the individual contribution limits and business bans like candidates.
-However, an Measure Finance Comittee that receives aggregate contributions in excess of of 30 percent of the Mayor's salary from one individual or entity, must incorporate the donor's name into the name of the committee.
+Measure Finance Committees are not bound by the individual contribution limits and business bans like candidates.
+However, a Measure Finance Committee that receives aggregate contributions in excess of 30 percent of the Mayor's salary from one individual or entity, must incorporate the donor's name into the name of the committee.

 Groups and individuals should contact the Office of the City Clerk for further information or to schedule an appointment to register.